AwsamAgbarya/Courses-Notes/README.md

 You need to install obsidian and the following community plugins in order to view these canvases properly:
 #### MAKE SURE TO ENABLE THE PLUGINS IN THE SETTINGS AFTER INSTALL
-1. Excalidraw: Visual notes
+1. Excalidraw: Visual notes (Without this you cannot view 95% of the notes)
-2. Latex Suite: Latex integration
+2. Latex Suite: Latex integration (Without this the latex format might be a little different, im not 100% sure)
-3. Spaced repition: Study cards
+3. Spaced repition: Study cards (Without this you cannot view any future cards I make, Currently there are none though)

 QoL plugins I use but are not necessary:
 1. Better Word Count: Estimating word count in files and folders better